exodrifter/website/content/notes/note-taking-strategy.md

 aliases:
 - note-taking strategy
 - note-taking strategies
+tags:
+- obsidian
 ---

 # Note-taking strategies

-I use [Obsidian](obsidian.md) to take notes, but there are many ways to take notes.
+I use [Obsidian](../tags/obsidian.md) to take notes, but there are many ways to take notes.
 This documents the note-taking strategies I use and how I practice them.

 # Current Strategies